prometeo-cloud/nexus_install_application/readme.md

 ## Description:

-Install a Nexus Server using a docker image built from a binary artefact in a specified binary repository.
+Install a Nexus Server using a docker image pulled from a Docker registry.

 ## Behaviour: